 Abstract

-The aim of this exploratory case study is to determine how preschool teachers' epistemological beliefs influence their pedagogical conceptualizations of science teaching.
-The research was conducted with a total of 10 teachers that were selected among 61 preschool teachers by their epistemological beliefs.
-The participants were divided into two sub-groups consisting of five persons each in a way to represent the low and high epistemological profiles, based on their scores obtained from the Epistemological Belief Scale Towards Learning (EBSTL).
+This exploratory case study aims to determine how pre-school teachers' epistemological beliefs influence their pedagogical conceptualizations of science teaching.
+The research was conducted with a total of 10 teachers that were selected among 61 pre-school teachers by their epistemological beliefs.
+The participants were divided into two sub-groups consisting of five persons each to represent the low and high epistemological profiles, based on their scores obtained from the Epistemological Belief Scale Towards Learning (EBSTL).
 A written form (Content Representation Task [CRT]) reflecting the content representations (CoRes) methodology was applied to determine these participants' pedagogical conceptualizations of early childhood science teaching and to reveal their PCK integration.
-The qualitative data collected in this way were analyzed through constant comparative method, inductive content analysis, in-depth explicit PCK analysis, enumerative approach and PCK mapping.
-The analysis results showed that preschool teachers in the high epistemological beliefs referred more to the science literacy vision and tended to use inquiry-based teaching approaches, and they addressed science teaching in a more holistic structure.
-Finally, both groups of teachers were found to be insufficient to integrate assessment and curriculum components into early childhood science teaching.
+The qualitative data collected in this way were analyzed through the constant comparative method, inductive content analysis, in-depth explicit PCK analysis, enumerative approach, and PCK mapping.
+The analysis results showed that pre-school teachers in the firm epistemological beliefs referred more to the science literacy vision and tended to use inquiry-based teaching approaches, and they addressed science teaching in a more holistic structure.
+Finally, both groups of teachers were insufficient to integrate assessment and curriculum components into early childhood science teaching.
 The results showed that epistemological beliefs directed the early childhood science teaching practices based on science literacy vision.

-Keywords: Preschool Teacher, Epistemological Beliefs, Early Science Teaching, Pedagogical Conceptualizations
+Keywords: Pre-school Teacher, Epistemological Beliefs, Early Science Teaching, Pedagogical Conceptualizations

 INTRODUCTION